 - Temporary dyes: These are used to brighten, tint or enhance dyed hair.
 They’re often used for fun occasions like parties or sporting events and come in “unnatural” shades like pink and purple.
 They include compounds that are large-sized molecules, so they do not penetrate the hair shaft.
 That means they will wash off within one to two shampooings in most cases.

 The International Agency for Research on Cancer (IARC) reports that some of the chemicals in hair dyes are “probably carcinogenic to humans.”
 Those most at risk for dye-related cancer are hairdressers and barbers — professionals who handle these dyes most every day.

-In a 2007 study, researchers noted that when using permanent hair dyes, a very small amount (0.1 and 0.5 percent) of the PPD could be absorbed through the skin.
+.
 They also stated that while early studies suggested a potential increased risk of bladder cancer for those professionally using permanent hair dyes, more recent studies have not found any such risk.

 “Today, there seems to be no relevant bladder cancer risk from the use of oxidative hair dyes,” the researchers wrote.

 In 2010, however, researchers reported conflicting findings.
 In a 2010 review of 42 studies, they found a significantly increased risk for bladder cancer among hairdressers, in particular for those hairdressers who worked in the profession for more than 10 years.
 The scientists noted, however, that it takes a long time for bladder cancer to develop 20 years or more.
 The risk for hairdressers working after 1980, when hair dyes were improved, having the same risk remained an “open question,” as noted by the scientists.